On the CASA Historical Memory Project (2018-2023)

 CASA programs are open to qualified undergraduate students from CASA member institutions.
-This particular project will provide students with a unique opportunity to showcase research carried out during a sojourn at any one of our CASA Divisional Centers, engaging them with transformative experiences that can only be best carried out on-location.
+This particular project will provide selected students — who will be designated as CASA Historical Memory Fellows — with a unique opportunity to showcase research carried out during a sojourn at any one of our CASA Divisional Centers, engaging them with transformative experiences that can only be best carried out on-location.
 Our focus on rigorous international research is an important factor distinguishing CASA programs.

 A series of seminars, conferences and symposia, as well as regular publications, CASA Occasional Papers, will underpin the project and provide participants with platforms for generating discussion around the topic and presenting research findings.
 In addition, connecting specialists within the wider Historical Memory community will forge new linkages, which will open up further avenues of investigation.